Mileva Marić: Debate over co-authorship

 Debate over whether Marić was a co-author of some of Einstein's early work, putatively culminating in the 1905 papers, is based on a passage from Russian physicist Abram Joffe's personal memoirs:

 In 1905, three articles appeared in the 'Annalen der Physik', which began three very important branches of 20th century physics.
 Those were the theory of Brownian motion, the photon theory of light, and the theory of relativity.
 The author of these articles – an unknown person at that time, was a bureaucrat at the Patent Office in Bern, Einstein-Marity (Marity the maiden name of his wife, which by Swiss custom is added to the husband's family name).

 Proponents claim that Joffe was erroneously attributing the addition of the name Marity, Marić's official name, to a "non-existent" Swiss custom.
 Others have argued that it is unlikely Joffe saw the papers before they were published, and also unlikely he would have remembered the exact name on the papers if he did.

 Mileva told a Serbian friend, referring to 1905, that "we finished some important work that will make my husband world famous."
-Historians Highfield and Carter G. Woodson argue that this statement is "hometown folklore."
+Historians Roger Highfield and Paul Woodson argue that this statement is "hometown folklore".